Skip to Main Content

 Format paragraphs, lists, and white space

-• Always use the List formatting options to create lists:
+• Always use the built-in List formatting tools:

-• Use bulleted lists when order does not matter
+• Use bulleted lists when order is not important.

-2. In Paragraph options, select Show/hide Paragraph Marks (¶)
+2. In the Paragraph group, select Show/hide Paragraph Marks (¶).

 To adjust line spacing for the entire document:

-2. Select a Built-in spacing option or Custom Paragraph Spacing…
+3. Select a Built-in spacing option or choose Custom Paragraph Spacing… for precise adjustments.

 To adjust white space before or after specific paragraphs or headings: